mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 Simplest Case: Single Group and no Subcycling
 ----------------------------------------------------

 Consider the simplest case, in which all physics schemes are to be called together in a single group with no subcycling (i.e. ``subcycle loop="1"``).
 The subcycle loop must be set in each group.
-The :term:`SDF` ``suite_Suite_A.xml`` could contain the following:
+The SDF ``suite_Suite_A.xml`` could contain the following:

 .. code-block:: console